 Kenna Bolen

+My work draws from DBT, ACT, CBT, mindfulness-based approaches, with elements of IFS, somatic awareness, and art therapy.
+My lens is existential-humanistic, honoring that we are all searching for meaning, connection, and a sense of belonging.
 I believe deeply in the mind-body connection and in each person’s capacity for healing and growth.
 Everyone has a unique story, and I strive to create a space where you feel safe enough to show up exactly as you are.
 Together, we will explore the resilience, wisdom, and self-compassion that already exist within you, even when they feel difficult to access.

 In our sessions, I offer a warm, compassionate, and trauma-informed presence as we explore how past experiences may be shaping your thoughts, emotions, relationships, and patterns today.
 My hope is that therapy becomes a space where you feel truly seen and understood while developing greater self-awareness, self-trust, and more meaningful connection in your life.